News and Events

 Over the past decade, influenza and pneumonia have been associated with an average of 3,500 deaths a year in Illinois.
 Since 1992, the highest number of flu and pneumonia deaths was the 4,021 recorded in 1993.

-To register for vaccination or get more information about vaccines, visit your local health department’s vaccination website:
+To register for vaccination or get more information, visit your local health department’s vaccination website:

 Flu Poster 24 x 36